MichaelAkridge-NOAA/ai4me-cookbook/_sources/content/00_welcome.md

 ### Workshop Goal: TBD
 - Equip the team with a shared understanding of object detection workflows
 - define how annotations fit into the model lifecycle
-- develop a clear plan to maximize annotation team efficiency
+- develop a clear plan to maximize team efficiency

 ### Workshop Prep -  Clarify objectives/goals, priorities, and expectations.
 - What is the overall strategy for object detection in ESD/ARP
-  - how can we use our annotation team most effectively
+  - how can we use our team most effectively
 - What are primary object detection use cases
   - Urchin
   - ESA Corals